INTRODUCTION

 c) The way of holiness: “And a(n) highway shall be there, and a way, and it shall be called the way of holiness; the unclean shall not pass over it; but it shall be for those: the wayfaring men, though fools, shall not err therein,” Isaiah 35:8.

-d) Put on the new man: “Is so be that ye have heard him...That ye put off concerning the former conversation the old man...And be renewed in the spirit of your mind; And that ye put on the new man, which after God is created in righteousness and true holiness,” Ephesians 4:21-24.
+d) Put on the new man: “Is so be that ye have heard him...That ye put off concerning the former conversation the older man...And be renewed in the spirit of your mind; And that ye put on the new man, which after God is created in righteousness and true holiness,” Ephesians 4:21-24.
 This we have done: “Through the faith of the operation of God,” Colossians 2:11-13.
 Recall our lesson: “Are you in Christ?”
-This sermon explains in great detail the “new man” and how one become; a “new creature” in Christ, 2 Corinthians 5:17.
+This sermon explains in great detail the “new man” and how one becomes a “new creature” in Christ, 2 Corinthians 5:17.

-3. This rendering and explanation of Ephesians 5:26-27; also mirrors Paul’s Letter to Titus.
-He wrote: “But after that the kindness and love of God our Saviour toward man appeared, Not by works of righteousness which we have done, but according to his mercy he saved us, by the washing of regeneration, and renewing of the Holy Ghost; which he shed on us abundantly through Jesus Christ our Saviour; that being justified by his grace, we should be made heirs according to the hope of eternal life,” Titus 3:4-7.
+3. This rendering and explanation of Ephesians 5:26-27 also mirrors Paul’s Letter to Titus.
+He wrote: “But after that, the kindness and love of God our Saviour toward man appeared, Not by works of righteousness which we have done, but according to his mercy he saved us, by the washing of regeneration, and renewing of the Holy Ghost; which he shed on us abundantly through Jesus Christ our Saviour; that being justified by his grace, we should be made heirs according to the hope of eternal life,” Titus 3:4-7.

 CONCLUSION